openshift-labs/learn-katacoda/middleware/middleware-kogito/rules/02-implement-domain-model.md

 ## Person

-We will implement the `Person` class as follows.
-Click on the _Copy to Editor_ link to copy the source code into the project.
+We will first implement the `Person` class.
+Open a new file by clicking: `getting-started/src/main/java/org/acme/domain/Person.java`{{open}}

+Click on the _Copy to Editor_ link to copy the source code into the new `Person.java`file.

 <pre class="file" data-filename="./adult-service/src/main/java/org/acme/domain/Person.java" data-target="replace">
 package org.acme.domain;